-- 1. Reduction in anti-social behaviour - Replove the existing rebound wall and make good to alleviate existing graffiti and maintenanne issues. - Review existing bin locations and implement additional birs to address issues. associated rubbish and dog waste management. - Reduction in issues associated with rubbish and dog waste management. - Provision of upgrades which increase the functional capacity of facilities which already exist within the reserve. - Inclusion of Sandfield Reserve to the Commercial Activities in Open Space Program - The provision of projects in the short term which provide strong opportunities for shared funding across Council and other State and Federal Government bodies. - Development of all projects in line with other strategic and policy guidelines within
+- Remove the existing rebound wall and make good to alleviate existing graffiti and maintenance issues. - Review existing bin locations and implement additional bins to address issues associated rubbish and dog waste management. - Reduction in issues associated with rubbish and dog waste management. - Provision of upgrades which increase the functional capacity of facilities which already exist within the reserve. - Inclusion of Sandfield Reserve to the Commercial Activities in Open Space Program - The provision of projects in the short term which provide strong opportunities for shared funding across Council and other State and Federal Government bodies. - Development of all projects in line with other strategic and policy guidelines within